-SAL runtime services are the firmware procedures which provide abstractions to the OS when it is executing.
-These services provide a platform-independent interface for hardware components. runtime services contain procedures called by the OS to access platform hardware features on behalf of the OS. runtime services should take no more time to perform an action than it would take the OS to perform the same action.
+SAL runtime services are the firmware procedures which provide abstractions to the operating system when it is executing.
+These services provide a platform-independent interface for hardware components.
+Runtime services contain procedures called by the operating system to access platform hardware features on behalf of the operating system.
+Runtime services should take no more time to perform an action than it would take the operating system to perform the same action.